Jasonette/documentation/docs/composition.md

       }
     }

-Jasonette automatically detects all occurrences of imports in a JSON file, fetches them in parallel, and assigns them to the corresponding node.
+Jasonette automatically detects all occurrences of imports in a JSON file, fetches them in parallel, and attaches them to their corresponding locations.

 <br>

 ##■ Anywhere in the JSON tree

 You can reference URLs anywhere in the JSON tree, as many times as you want.
-They will all be downloaded in parallel and replaced in automatically.
+They will all be downloaded in parallel at load time and substituted in automatically.

     {
       "$jason": {